timporter/casio-fx-mandelbrot/README.md

 `GetKey` = Gives the key code of the lass keypress.
 Press `SHIFT`, `PRGM (VARS)`, `F6`, `F4 (I/O)`, `F2 (Gtky)`

 ## Variables

+One rather annoying limitation of the Casio language is that variable names may only be a single character long.
+Here is what they all mean.

 |Letter|Meaning|
 |------|-------|